Akshay23-source/DSA_prep/README.md

-The process of python learning
+The process of python_DSA learning